hakonmh/featherstore/README.md

 ## High performance datastore built upon Apache Arrow & Feather

-FeatherStore is a fast datastore for storing Pandas DataFrames, Pandas Series, Polars DataFrames and PyArrow Tables as partitioned [Feather Files](https://arrow.apache.org/docs/python/feather.html).
+FeatherStore is a fast datastore for storing Pandas DataFrames/Series, Polars DataFrames/Series and PyArrow Tables as partitioned [Feather Files](https://arrow.apache.org/docs/python/feather.html).
 FeatherStore supports several operations on stored tables that can be done without loading in the full data: